TheAxonLab/hcph-sops/docs/data-management/mriqc.md

 - [ ] Proceed as [earlier](#mriqc-failed) if errors are reported within the "Errors" section.

+### Assessing diffusion images
+- [ ] Open each *MRIQC* report on a Web Browser.
+- [ ] Visualize all reportlets in the `Summary` section:
+    - [ ] Inspect the shell-wise joint distribution of SNR vs FA and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#).
+    - [ ] Scroll down to the fractional anisotropy (FA) map and apply the exclusion criteria.
+    - [ ] Navigate to the mean diffusivity (MD) map and apply the exclusion criteria.
+- [ ] Continue with the `DWI shells` section.
+For each b-value, proceed as follows:
+    - [ ] Visualize the first flickering mosaic presenting the average and the standard deviation across volumes in that DWI shell and apply the
+        exclusion criteria.
+    - [ ] Scroll down to the view of the background and apply the exclusion criteria.
+- [ ] Proceed as [earlier](#mriqc-failed) if errors are reported within the "Errors" section.

 ## Visualizing *MRIQC*'s group reports

 Visualize the group report for each modality in the following order: anatomical, functional and diffusion.